 Pre-entry work experience in community, sport, school or voluntary organisations is essential.
 Coaching experience is highly desirable.
-This can be gained through working or volunteering for local authorities or sport national governing bodies (NGBs) and clubs.
+This can be gained through working or volunteering for local authorities or sport NGBs and clubs.

 Try to gain as much experience as you can through voluntary or paid work in coaching and organising sports activities or holiday programmes.
 Building up experience of delivery in one sport is helpful, although a multi-sport approach is ideal.

 Competition for jobs can be tough.
 Networking and making contacts within the sports development sector through work experience will improve your chances of success.

 Local authorities are the main employer, often having assistant, officer and management roles in generic, community and specialist posts.
 Many appointments are initially on a contract basis and may be funded partly by external bodies.

-Some universities and colleges of higher education employ sports development officers in order to maintain and increase student and community involvement in sport.
+Some higher education institutions employ sports development officers in order to maintain and increase student and community involvement in sport.

-Sports councils and national governing bodies (NGBs) are other major recruiters.
+Sports councils and NGBs are other major recruiters.